Prevent Tick Bites: 13 Things Ticks Won’t Tell You

 Psst: Count my legs.
 Yep, there are eight

 It’s important to know what we look like, in case you spot a tick on your body or on your pet.
 Technically, we’re in the same class as spiders—arachnids—which means we have eight legs compared to insects’ six.
-Ticks are also wingless and have a single oval-shaped body that’s usually pretty flat unless it’s engorged with blood after a feeding.
+Although how we look can vary by species, we’re are also wingless and have a single oval-shaped body that’s usually pretty flat unless it’s engorged with blood after a feeding.
 Don’t think I’m a tick?
 This is how to identify 9 common bug bites.

 I carry more than just Lyme Disease